Pompeyo Antonio Davalillo Romero

 - Died February 28, 2013 in Ocumare del Tuy, Miranda Venezuela

-Yo-Yo Davalillo is the brother of Víctor Davalillo, father of Marco Antonio Davalillo and David Davalillo and grandfather of Marco Davalillo Jr. He spent one month in the major leagues as a 25-year-old shortstop, hitting over .290 but adding virtually no power or walks.
-The regular shortstop that year for the 1953 Washington Senators was 25-year-old Pete Runnels.
-Broken bones in his leg, suffered while sliding into second during a Venezuelan winter league game, prevented Davalillo from getting back to the majors.
-He remained at Triple-A into the early '60s.
+Yo-Yo Davalillo is the brother of Víctor Davalillo, father of Marco Antonio Davalillo and David Davalillo and grandfather of Marco Davalillo Jr. He spent one month in the major leagues as a 25-year-old shortstop in 1953, hitting over .290 but adding virtually no power or walks.
+The regular shortstop that year for the Washington Senators was 25-year-old Pete Runnels.
+Broken bones in his leg, suffered while sliding into second base during a Venezuelan League game, prevented Davalillo from getting back to the majors.
+He remained at Triple-A into the early 1960s.

 Year-by-Year Managerial Record

 |1965||Plataneros de Tabasco||Mexican Southeast League||52-38||1st||Lost League Finals|

 |1976||Rieleros de Aguascalientes||Mexican League||68-66||7th (t)||Lost in 1st round|

 |1998||Ganaderos de Tabasco||Mexican League||66-54||6th||Lost in 1st round|